 It's a sure sign of spring in Texas, Bluebonnets have started to spring up alongside highways in North Texas.

-We spotted bluebonnets along Interstate 30 at State Highway 360 in Arlington, near Six Flags Over Texas.
+We even spotted bluebonnets along State Highway 360 near the NBC 5 studios.

-Share your bluebonnet sightings in the comments section below, and send your bluebonnet photos (taken without trampling) to email@example.com or upload them (click here).
+Share your bluebonnet sightings in the comments section below, and send your bluebonnet photos AND VIDEOS (taken without trampling) to firstname.lastname@example.org or upload them (click here).

 Remember there are no laws against shooting photographs in the bluebonnets, nor is it illegal to pick a few, but TxDOT discourages picture-taking that damages the wildflowers.
 If too many wildflowers are trampled, they will die and not go to seed, and since many of these flowers are annuals, this means they have to go to seed to come back the next year.
 That's also why picking the flowers is discouraged.